On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 “Where can I volunteer?”

 Abdallah quickly became my point person for his house.
 He would consolidate the queries of all seven occupants and bring them to me.
 When a cantankerous roommate stirred up drama, I sat in the living room to mediate and Abdallah interpreted for me.
-He rocked back and forth, his thin back curved tensely and his arms pressed against his chest, whenever the other men raised their voices.
+Whenever the other men raised their voices, he rocked back and forth, his thin back curved tensely and his arms pressed against his chest.
 Conflict made him squirm.

 Around the resettlement office, other people came to rely on Abdallah, too.
 He was easygoing, neat, eager, and humble.
 His English was good and getting better.
 In 2013, Abdallah joined a trip to hear President Barack Obama speak, and he took his role as an audience member so seriously that he showed up in a suit.
 He was dismayed when the president’s staff filled the event’s front rows with people wearing T-shirts and jeans.
 Abdallah, dressed to the nines, had to stand in back.

-Once, he hit gravel on his bicycle and crashed.
+Once, he hit gravel while riding his bicycle and crashed.
 I met him at Johns Hopkins Hospital.
 Sitting in the pharmacy, I pointed to a TV screen where Obama appeared in a news segment.
 “Look,” I said.
 “It’s your friend.”

 Abdallah glanced up, laughed, and waved his hand dismissively.
 “I’ve already seen the real one,” he said.